reportportal/agent-java-jbehave/README_TEMPLATE.md

 # Report Portal Java reporter for JBehave tests

-> **DISCLAIMER**: We use Google Analytics for sending anonymous usage information as agent's name andversion and the java client's name and version after the successful launch start.
+> **DISCLAIMER**: We use Google Analytics for sending anonymous usage information as agent's and client's names, and their versions after a
+> successful launch start.
 This information might help us to improve both ReportPortal backend and client sides.
+It is used by the
-Used by the ReportPortal team only and not for sharing with 3rd parties.
+> ReportPortal team only and is not supposed for sharing with 3rd parties.

 ![CI Build](https://github.com/reportportal/agent-java-jbehave/workflows/CI%20Build/badge.svg?branch=develop)
 [ ![Download](https://api.bintray.com/packages/epam/reportportal/agent-java-jbehave/images/download.svg) ](https://bintray.com/epam/reportportal/agent-java-jbehave/_latestVersion)